 We’ve all got great points to make, especially when bouncing ideas from one another.
-And sometimes we just want to squeeze our points in lest we forget what we want to say, or the conversation veers to another topic.
-All are compelling reasons to want to interrupt and make your point, but doing so shows that you’re less interested in the other person’s thoughts than your own.
+We just want to squeeze our points before we forget what to say, or the conversation veers to another topic.
+All are compelling reasons to want to interrupt and make your point.
+But doing so shows that you’re less interested in the other person’s thoughts than your own.

 Wait a few seconds before responding

-I don’t know if I would go as far as five seconds, but try to at least pause for a beat or two after the person is finished speaking before responding.
-Doing so helps to ensure that they truly are finished and that you’ve listened to and focused on everything they have to say.
+If not five seconds, pause for a beat or two after the person finishes speaking before you respond.
+You ensure they truly are finished and that you’ve listened to and focused on everything they say.
 You’re less inclined to think of the next thing to say and less likely to interrupt.

 Don’t be a devil’s advocate

-Another downside of being a devil’s advocate is that your loved ones could start questioning your support and loyalty.
-If your friend feels like you’re on everyone else’s side but hers, she might start to resent your seemingly lack of support.
+Plus, you don’t want your loved ones to question your support and loyalty.
+If your friend feels like you’re on everyone else’s side but hers, she might resent your lack of support.

-Here was one of my big light bulb moments: I assumed people wanted my advice.
-That it was useful and heeded.
+Here was one of my big light bulb moments: I assumed people wanted and found my advice useful.
 Turns out offering advice is almost always pointless.
 How many times have you told a friend to leave a terrible boyfriend yet only to see her stay in the relationship?

 And vice versa: many of us have tuned out our friends’ advice and only took action when we decided to.
-Advice—however well-meaning and probably right—usually doesn’t work until we’re ready to make that decision for ourselves.
+Advice—however well-meaning and right—doesn’t work until we’re ready to make that decision for ourselves.

-Instead of offering advice, offer support.
-Your friend’s life may be unstable like a roaring storm in the sea, so be her anchor; the person she can rely on as her constant.
+To be a good listener, offer support, not advice.
+Your friend’s life may be unstable like a storm in the sea, so be her anchor—the person she can rely on as her constant.

-Or simply mirror what she has just said and offer descriptive reflections.
-If your friend says, “I’m really pissed off at this dead-end job, my coworkers annoy me and I hate the work,” you can respond with, “It seems like you’re upset with work.
-What do you think you can do about it?” instead of the very tempting advice of, “If I were you, I would just quit and look for a new job.”
+Or mirror what she has just said and offer descriptive reflections.
+Let’s say your friend says, “I’m pissed off at this dead-end job, my coworkers annoy me and I hate the work.”
+You can respond with, “You seem upset with work.
+What do you think you can do about it?” instead of the tempting advice of, “If I were you, I would just quit and look for a new job.”

-Stay on the subject and don’t get distracted
+Stay on the subject (and don’t be distracted)

-I’ve had conversations with people where I’m talking and—mid-sentence—they’ll point out, “Oh, look at that cute baby!”
-Every time this happens, I sour at the thought of 1) having been interrupted, and 2) not having been listened to.
+I was talking to someone and, mid-sentence, she looks elsewhere and says, “Oh, look at that baby!”
+Talk about being interrupted and not being listened to.
 This seems like a given, but it still amazes me how often this occurs (and yes, I’ve been guilty!).

 Pass no judgment

 Even if a friend is complaining about a loser partner, keep your opinions to yourself.
 Believe it or not, it may actually hurt her to hear others call her partner a jerk.
-Imagine listening to a friend complain about her child’s latest antics and saying, “What a spoiled kid!”
+Imagine saying “What a spoiled kid!” to a friend complaining about her child’s antics.

 I’m still trying to perfect the art of listening.
-My biggest demon right now is truly listening and not jumping in with my opinions, answers or rebuttals.
-The world won’t end if it doesn’t hear the extremely-awesome-and-”I-absolutely-have-to-say-them” thoughts brewing in my head.
+My biggest demon right now is listening and not jumping in with my opinions, answers or rebuttals.
+The world won’t end if it doesn’t hear the “I absolutely have to say this!” thoughts brewing in my head.